-These small (30-150nm) extracellular vesicles aren’t cellular “trash bags” after all.
-Exosomes are now believed to be present in all body fluids, where they are thought to play a role in a large number of biological functions.
+Exosomes are now believed to be present in all body fluids, and represent a new way of thinking about cell signaling.
+These small (30-150nm) extracellular vesicles are thought to play a role in a large number of biological functions.

 A range of specific tools and technologies are needed for the isolation and analysis of exosomes and their cargo.
 The products presented here have been developed to simplify the overall study of exosomes, their composition, and function.